JavierSegoviaCordoba/kopy/README.md

 File > Settings > Language & Frameworks > Kotlin > Enable K2 mode
 ```

-You need to restart the IDE to do the next step.
+It is necessary to restart the IDE to do the next step.

 <img src=".docs/docs/assets/images/k2.png" width="649" alt="k2"/>